2 Admin and running a workshop 🏫

 • Questions about perceived skill/knowledge on using R, programming, data analysis, and version control.

-• Feedback on the pre-course tasks, like: What worked well?
+• Feedback on the pre-workshop tasks, like: What worked well?
 What could be improved?

 • Daily feedback: